arfoll/arfoll.github.io/content/posts/intel_nic_nvm_update.md

 - i255-T1
 - i210-T1

-I suspect that any modern i2xx and/or > X520, X540, X550, X710 or X810 cards should work, just note that X520 & X540 seem to be deprecated so you'll need to grab older packages.
+Any modern i2xx and/or > X520, X540, X550, X710 or X810 cards should work, note that X520 & X540 seem to be deprecated so you'll need to grab older packages.

-Intel NICs seem to use [YottaMark or BradyID](https://www.intel.com/content/www/us/en/support/articles/000007074/ethernet-products/gigabit-ethernet-adapters-up-to-2-5gbe.html) which you can use to verify if your card is genuine.
+[^yottamark]: Intel NICs seem to use [YottaMark or BradyID](https://www.intel.com/content/www/us/en/support/articles/000007074/ethernet-products/gigabit-ethernet-adapters-up-to-2-5gbe.html) which you can use to verify if your card is genuine.
 I've no idea how this works accurately since it seems that cloning a device would be trivial...
 I believe cards with this mark are typically retail units but my X710-DA2 has a yottamark sticker which can't be validated due to YottaMark being down and it seems the card is not considered retail by Intel themselves since it's not on the retail update list - so I've no idea if these are even worth looking out for.
 I can't imagine the fake market for Intel NICs is that high but who knows!

 ## How it works

-Intel cards have both a bootloader (except i210) and an NVM firmware.
+Intel cards have both a bootloader and an NVM firmware.
 Intel release a big all in one package called a complete driver [package](https://www.intel.com/content/www/us/en/download/15084/intel-ethernet-adapter-complete-driver-pack.html).
 It's unclear why they bundle it this way but here we go.
 Download it, there might be a newer one too.
 Hilariously the release notes points to a powerpoint slide that links to a PDF... utter madness.
 Once you have settled and decided that obviously your problem is fixed by this new version let's get to it.

 ## OS choice